lammps/lammps/doc/src/compute_chunk_atom.rst

 scaled by the lattice spacing or reduced value of the *x* dimension.

-Note that for the *bin/cylinder* style, the radii *crmin* and *crmax* are scaled by the lattice spacing or reduced value of the 1st dimension perpendicular to the cylinder axis.
+Note that for the *bin/cylinder* style, the radii *crmin* and *crmax* are scaled by the lattice spacing or reduced value of the first dimension perpendicular to the cylinder axis.
 E.g. y for an x-axis cylinder, x for a y-axis cylinder, and x for a z-axis cylinder.